paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 Theme specific identities were also created for sport, drama and children’s programming.
 Although a nice idea in theory, some regions refused to use these idents and for those who did, it wasn’t long before many adapted them to suit their own tastes.
 To accept the common logo and identity was seen to be dubbing down their own for which was relied on as a link with their viewers.
 Furthermore, 1992 saw three regions lose their franchises, and those that replaced them launched with their own idents.

-{% include 'photos' with figures.9
+{% render 'photos' with figures.9
   caption: 'Channel ident for Tyne Tees Television.
 (ITV Network/English Markell Pockett, 1989)'
   columns: 4
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.10a
+{% render 'photos' with figures.10a
   caption: 'The generic ITV logo, shown alongside variations for sport, drama and children’s programming.'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.10b
+{% render 'photos' with figures.10b
   caption: 'Regional logo variations, shown here for Border, London Weekend Television, Thames Television and Yorkshire Television.'
   image_preset: 'thumbnail'
 %}